yf836760/CustomItemShop/README.md

 A TShock plugin includes Econ, Rank and Shop with custom items

 # How-to
-Download release zip.
+Download release zip. <br />
-Put all <code>.dll</code> files in TShock/ServerPlaugins path.
+Put all <code>.dll</code> files in TShock/ServerPlaugins path. <br />
-Put all <code>.json</code> files in TShock/tshock path.
+Put all <code>.json</code> files in TShock/tshock path. <br />
-The AutoReload.dll in release zip is not a part of the CustomItemShop plugin, but it will save you from excuting /reload when a json file is changed.
+The AutoReload.dll in release zip is not a part of the CustomItemShop plugin, but it will save you from excuting /reload when a json file is changed. <br />

 # Command
 command: <code>shop</code> <br />